SDCC Institutional Aid Policy

 - Institutional awards are considered a secondary resource and are credited to a student’s account after all other Federal and State Grants and Private Scholarships have been applied.
 Any Institutional award that a student is eligible to receive will NOT be authorized until the student has submitted applications to possible Federal and State grant programs.

-- These awards may not be used for items such as personal expenses, insurance, fees, meal cards, SDC Bookstore purchases, or refunded in cash.
+- These awards may not be used for items such as personal expenses, insurance, fees, meal cards, SDCC Bookstore purchases, or refunded in cash.

 - Institutional awards may be less than their maximum value if gift aid from all sources exceeds tuition and on-campus room/board, or the unmet need as determined by the FAFSA.
 They may also be reduced due to the Institutional Aid percentage caps as follows:

-- All SDC Institutional Aid must not exceed 50% of full-time tuition.
+- All SDCC Institutional Aid must not exceed 50% of full-time tuition.

 - Any student who does not complete a semester for which he/she enrolls will forfeit their Institutional awards.
 The student remains responsible for the appropriate percentage of charges incurred.